slipstream/SlipStreamDocumentation/docs/advanced_tutorial_update/prerequisites.rst

 Nuvla Account
 -------------

-Nuvla_ (running the SlipStream software) is a secure web service operated by SixSq that allows people to access transparently multiple cloud infrastructures.
-Separate accounts allow users to keep their work private and to protect their cloud credentials.
+SlipStream allows people to use multiple cloud infrastructures transparently and easily.
+Individual accounts on the SlipStream service allow users to keep their work private and to protect their cloud credentials.

+This tutorial assumes that you're using Nuvla_, a free SlipStream server operated by SixSq.
 You can register for a Nuvla account directly through the service.

 .. tip::

-    This tutorial assumes that you're using Nuvla.
-If you're using another SlipStream installation, just replace the Nuvla endpoint with the endpoint of your SlipStream installation.
+    If you're using another SlipStream installation, replace the Nuvla endpoint with the endpoint of your SlipStream installation.
 Note that the administrator of the SlipStream service may not allow open registration of users.

-The procedure follows the usual pattern for web application registration and should be familiar.
+The registration procedure follows the usual pattern for web applications and should be familiar.
 Nonetheless, the detailed instructions for creating an account on Nuvla are:

  1. Fill in the registration form on the Nuvla `login page